-Chemotherapy in dogs is normally given at doses that are as high as possible.
+Chemotherapy in dogs is normally given at doses that are as high as possible without causing too many side effects.
 This is to try to rid the body of as many cancer cells as we can, although some dogs will have occasional side effects related to the use of conventional chemotherapy.

 For this reason, there is interest in using lower doses of chemotherapy to simply try to control spread of the disease, and perhaps increase lifespan, while also reducing the odds of side effects.